christophgil/ZIPsFS/README.md

 ## Special directory prefixes
-Note: The directory name  used to be /ZIPsFS/.
-This conflicted with MS-Windows and is therefore changed to lower case  /zipsfs/.
+Note: The original mixed case directory prefix  caused problems for  MS-Windows clients.
+The directory prefix is now  ``/zipsfs/``.
   - <mount-point>/zipsfs/p   Rapid navigation and file name searching without time consuming ZIP file expansion.
   - <mount-point>/zipsfs/n   Internet files.
 Take URL and replace colon and slashes by comma.
 See above tutorial.
   - <mount-point>/zipsfs/v   Logging, to identify misbehaving software which should rather be used with preloading of remote or compressed files.